 Standing order 16 sets out the role of the Committee on Standards of Conduct in relation to the matters dealt with in this guidance.
-Its primary role is to investigate, report on and, if appropriate, recommend action in respect of any complaint referred to it by the Presiding Officer that a Member has not complied with the standing orders.
-Following the submission of a report to the Assembly in relation to a failure to comply with standing orders, the Assembly may resolve to exclude a Member for a specified period.
+Its primary role is to investigate, report on and, if appropriate, recommend action in respect of any complaint referred to it by the Commissioner for Standards\that a Member has not complied with the standing orders.
+Following the submission of a report to the Assembly in relation to a failure to comply with standing orders, the Assembly may resolve to exclude a Member for a specified period or to censure them.